-You can exert control over your employees’ work.
-They normally come to work and leave the office at a particular time and complete their tasks by a deadline set by you.
+For one, you can exert more control over your employees’ work.
+They normally come to work and leave the office at a particular time and complete their tasks by the deadline you set.
 Typically, a full-time employee works only for you.
 A front desk manager or a community manager are examples of W2 staff members.

-An independent contractor, on the other hand, exercises greater freedom.
-They can set their own schedules.
-They are also more flexible with the tasks they choose to accept and usually work for a few clients.
+An independent contractor, on the other hand, exercises greater freedom: They set their own schedules, are more flexible with the tasks they choose to accept, and usually work for a few different clients.
 Cleaning personnel or tech support are typically the types of roles you'd fill with independent contractors.

-Hiring employees on a W2 means including them in your payroll, paying all taxes, health insurance and contributing to unemployment insurance on their behalf.
+Hiring employees on a W2 means including them in your payroll, paying all taxes and health insurance, and contributing to unemployment insurance on their behalf.
 All in all, the regular costs associated with hiring a salaried employee are quite high.

 Another thing you should remember is that terminating a contract with a W2 worker is more difficult than that of an independent contractor.
 That’s why it’s crucial to document any behavioral issues of salaried employees and to conduct annual performance reviews.

 At the same time, a pro of W2 salaried employees is that they feel more secure.
-They tend to show more loyalty and accountability for their work and its quality.
-As an employer, you can attract a wider pool of talented people if you hire them as salaried employees, because highly skilled professionals usually cherish social stability, paid vacations, corporate perks and incentives that an employer provides.
+This can lead to them showing more loyalty and accountability for their work and its quality.
+As an employer, you could attract a wider pool of talented people if you hire them as salaried employees, because highly skilled professionals often cherish social stability, paid vacations, corporate perks, and incentives that an employer provides.

-Hiring independent contractors means saving on costs.
-Not only do you save on taxes, health insurance, retirement plans, and social contribution, but also you can pay them on an ad-hoc basis for the projects that they have completed.
-Another 1099 pro is that you can find someone who can solve your particular problem; independent contractors tend to be someone with a very specific expertise.
+Hiring independent contractors, on the other hand, means saving on costs.
+Not only do you save on taxes, health insurance, retirement plans, and social contributions, but you can also pay them on an ad-hoc basis for the projects that they have completed.
+Another pro of 1099 workers is that you can find someone who can solve your particular problem; independent contractors tend to be someone with very specific expertise.